reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 There are 2 kinds of comments possible:

-The key word `comment:` allows to add free text, e.g. to describe a preciding entry in more detail.
+The key word `comment:` allows to add free text, e.g. to describe a related entry in more detail.

 A hash (`#`) declares everything that follows on the same line to be outside the